BuidlGuidl/oracle-challenge/README.md

 💡 If someone knows the answer within the correct time then they **propose** the answer, posting a bond.
 This bond is a risk to them because if their answer is thought to be wrong by someone else then they might lose it.
 This keeps people economically tied to the **proposals** they make.

-⏳ Then if no one **disputes** the proposal before the dispute window is over then the proposal is considered to be true, and the proposer may claim the reward and their bond.
+⏳ Then if no one **disputes** the proposal before the dispute window is over the proposal is considered to be true, and the proposer may claim the reward and get back their bond.
 The dispute window should give anyone ample time to submit a dispute.

 ⚖️ If someone does **dispute** during the dispute window then they must also post a bond equal to the proposer's bond.
 This kicks the assertion out of any particular timeline and puts it in a state where it is waiting for a decision from the **decider**.
 Once the decider contract has **settled** the assertion, the winner can claim the reward and their posted bond.
 The decider gets the loser's bond.